dicarve/simbio3/README.md

 Simbio 3 is a simple PHP framework used mainly by SLiMS (Senayan Library Management System)  project

 ## Installation
-To install Simbio in your web project just run composer :
+To install Simbio in your web project just run Composer command line inside your web project directory:

     composer require simbio/simbio3

+Or if you install manually without using Composer just put all Simbio source code inside some directory (example: simbio3) and include it at top of index.php:

+    <?php
+    require_once 'simbio3/Simbio.php'
+    require_once 'simbio3/SimbioController.php'

+### Autoload configuration
+To make all Simbio classes loaded automatically by composer you need to edit composer.json file on your web project directory so it will looks like below:

+	{
+	    "require": {
+	        "simbio/simbio3": "*"
+	    },
+	    "autoload": {
+	        "psr-4": {
+	            "Simbio\\": "./vendor/simbio/simbio3/src/"
+	        }
+	    }
+	}

+after you change the composer.json file you need to reload composer autoload configuration index to make it work by invoking below command in command line:

+	composer dump-autoload -o

 ## Using Simbio router class
 Create index.php on your web project root directory with below code: